 Built by R. S. Lattimer, one of the original six Pittsburgh businessmen, this is a cross-gable, three bay house, with a side hall entrance and a wrap around porch.
 Originally covered in clapboard siding with decorative lace spandrels in each gable pitch, this house is now covered in hand hewn wood shingles.

-The "Addy Sea", built in 1902 was the 4th of 5 houses built by John M. Addy.
+The "Addy Sea", built in 1902 was the 4th of 5 houses built by John M. Addy and the first to have indoor plumbing.
 In 1935 it was converted into a guest house and is now operated as a bed and breakfast.